risingwavelabs/risingwave-docs-legacy/docs/transform/emit-on-window-close.md

 ---
 id: emit-on-window-close
 slug: /emit-on-window-close
-title: Emit on Window Close
+title: Emit on window close
 ---

 :::caution Experimental feature
-⚠️ Experimental feature, there may be breaking changes in the future.
+Emit on window close is currently an experimental feature, and its functionality is subject to change.
+We cannot guarantee its continued support in future releases, and it may be discontinued without notice.
+You may use this feature at your own risk.
 :::

-In streaming systems, there are usually two kinds of triggering policy for window calculations:
+In streaming systems, there are typically two types of triggering policies for window calculations:

-- **Emit immediately**: calculates and emits partial window results even when the window has not closed yet.
+- **Emit on update**: This policy calculates and emits partial window results even before the window is closed.
-- **Emit on window close**: generates a final result when the window closes and will no longer change.
+- **Emit on window close**: This policy generates a final result when the window closes and will remain unchanged thereafter.

 Taking the following query as an example,